oauthstuff/draft-oauth-par/main.md

   scope=ais
 ```

-The AS MUST process the request as follows:
+The authorization server MUST process the request as follows:

-1. The AS MUST authenticate the client in the same way as at the token endpoint.
+1. Authenticate the client in the same way as at the token endpoint.
-2. The AS MUST reject the request if the `request_uri` authorization request parameter is provided.
+2. Reject the request if the `request_uri` authorization request parameter is provided.
-3. The AS MUST validate the pushed request as it would an authorization request sent to the authorization endpoint.
+3. Validate the pushed request as it would an authorization request sent to the authorization endpoint.
 For example, the authorization server checks whether the redirect URI matches one of the redirect URIs configured for the client and also checks whether the client is authorized for the scope for which it is requesting access.
 This validation allows the authorization server to refuse unauthorized or fraudulent requests early.
-The AS MAY omit validation steps that it is unable to perform when processing the pushed request, however such checks MUST then be performed at the authorization endpoint.
+The authorization server MAY omit validation steps that it is unable to perform when processing the pushed request, however such checks MUST then be performed at the authorization endpoint.

-The AS MAY allow confidential clients to establish per-authorization request redirect URIs with every pushed authorization request.
-This is possible since, in contrast to [@!RFC6749], this specification gives the AS the ability to authenticate and authorize clients before the actual authorization request is performed.
+The authorization server MAY allow confidential clients to establish per-authorization request redirect URIs with every pushed authorization request.
+This is possible since, in contrast to [@!RFC6749], this specification gives the authorization server the ability to authenticate and authorize clients before the actual authorization request is performed.

 This feature gives clients more flexibility in building redirect URIs and, if the client IDs and credentials
-are managed by some authority (CA or other type), the explicit client registration with the particular AS (manually or via dynamic client registration [@RFC7591]) could practically be skipped.
+are managed by some authority (CA or other type), the explicit client registration with the particular authorization server (manually or via dynamic client registration [@RFC7591]) could practically be skipped.
 This
-makes this mechanism especially useful for clients interacting with a federation of ASs (or OpenID Connect OPs),
+makes this mechanism especially useful for clients interacting with a federation of authorization servers (or OpenID Connect Providers),
 for example in Open Banking, where the certificate is provided as part of a federated PKI.

 ## Successful Response {#par-response}